kubero-dev/docs/docs/Installation/repositories.md

 List of available repositories

 - GitHub
-- Gitlab
+- Gitlab (hosted and self-hosted)
-- Bitbucket
+- Bitbucket (hosted and self-hosted)
-- Gitea
+- Gitea (hosted and self-hosted)
 - Gogs

 ## GitHub